 In support of the mission of Elmira College, the Office of Continuing Education and Graduate Studies promotes life-long learning through serving our community and region by providing a quality, distinctive, convenient, and affordable education.
-We assist our graduate and non-traditional undergraduate students through the successful completion of their academic and professional goals in a supportive, collaborative environment.
+We assist our graduate and part-time adult undergraduate students through the successful completion of their academic and professional goals in a supportive, collaborative environment.